mdumas2/learning-cpp/Libraries/README.md

 However, one of the most well-known package managers for C++ is [vcpkg](https://vcpkg.io/en/), maintained by Microsoft. vcpkg simplifies the process of managing C++ libraries and dependencies, making it easier for developers to integrate and utilize various packages in their projects.

-This is not a text about using a package managers but actually it is about how to take advantage of the whole universe of c++ Libraries.

 # Static vs. Dynamic Libraries

-**Static Libraries** (or Header-Only Libraries) are built within your project and fully included in your executable.
+**Static Libraries** are built within your project and fully included in your executable.
 In contrast, **Dynamic Libraries** are pre-built and need to be linked with your project at runtime.

 ## Advantages and Disadvantages